adishthapa/UNCBootcamp-HW04-Crystals-Collector-Game/README.md

 # Crystals Collector Game

-A strategic guessing game where you must match the given score by pressing different crystals with random, uknown values.
+A strategic guessing game where you must match the given score by pressing different crystals with random, unknown values.

 ## Game Instructions